-Step 1 Choos Choose Network > Authentication.
-Step 2 Click Click the name of the sequence you wish to edit or re-order.
-Step 3 Choose a realm name from the Realms drop-down list on the row corresponding to the position number you want the realm to occupy in the sequence.
-Note For the All Realms sequence, you can only change the order of its realms, you cannot change the realms themselves.
+- Step 1 Choose Network > Authentication. - Step 2 Click the name of the sequence you wish to edit or re-order. - Step 3 Choose a realm name from the Realms drop-down list on the row corresponding to the position number you want the realm to occupy in the sequence.

+For the All Realms sequence, you can only change the order of its realms, you cannot change the realms themselves.
 To change the order of realms in the All Realms sequence, click the arrows in the Order column to reposition the corresponding realms.

-Step 4 - t Step 3 until all realms are listed and ordered as required, ensuring that each realm name appears row only.
-Step 5 Submit and commit your changes.
+- Step 4 Repeat Step 3 until all realms are listed and ordered as required, ensuring that each realm name appears in one row only. - Step 5 Submit and commit your changes.